 “This was a very thorough course.
 I learned a lot from the instructor and I feel very confident in taking what l learned throughout this course into the workplace.
 Great job.” – Peel Region; Chainsaw Safety

 Chainsaw Operators Safety Course

-This two day course is developed and presented to facilitate compliance with the Occupational Health and Safety Act [Section 25 (2) (a)].
+This two-day course is developed and presented to facilitate compliance with the Occupational Health and Safety Act [Section 25 (2) (a)].
 The course provides participants with the knowledge and the basic skills to sharpen, maintain and operate a chainsaw competently.

 Common Core for Municipal Pit/Quarry Workers and Surface Miners

-Since September 2002, all Heavy Equipment Operators and Truck Drivers who extract materials from a quarry or a sand pit are required by law to be trained.
+All Heavy Equipment Operators and Truck Drivers who extract materials from a quarry or a sand pit are required by law to be trained.
 The Mining Act covers this provincial regulation.
 For this reason, the operator is defined as a Surface Miner.